2016 Storytellers' Institute Skidmore Scholars

-COLLEEN CRAVEN '17 is a rising senior at Skidmore College, majoring in studio art with a concentration in communications design as well as minoring in arts administration.
-After taking a class in animation early this fall Colleen has gained a love of telling stories through the creation of animation and illustration.
-Colleen has spent the last semester studying illustration in Florence, Italy, and is excited to be the back in the U.S. to use her new illustration and animation skills to create a interactive documentary with MDOCS' Storytellers' Institute this summer.
+Colleen Craven '17 is a rising senior at Skidmore, majoring in studio art with a concentration in communications design as well as minoring in arts administration.
+After taking a class in animation early this fall, Craven gained a love of telling stories through the creation of animation and illustration.
+She has spent the last semester studying illustration in Florence, Italy, and is excited to be the back in the U.S. to use her new illustration and animation skills to create a interactive documentary with MDOCS' Storytellers' Institute this summer.

 The end goal is to create an interactive website split emphasizing the factual and imaginative divide of psychology between the right and the left parts of the brain that we often identify ourselves with by putting the scientific information in the left part and the stories on the right.
 The viewer will be immersed in both a scientific educational experience of chemistry and psychology but also be introduced to the weird worlds that mind-altering drugs create.

-JENNIFER DAVIES ’17 is a rising senior at Skidmore College, majoring in studio art with a concentration in photography and communications design as well as minoring in media and film studies.
+Jennifer Davies ’17 is a rising senior at Skidmore , majoring in studio art with a concentration in photography and communications design as well as minoring in media and film studies.
 After finding a passion for photography in high school, she has since started to develop a great interest in film and other documentary mediums.
-She has felt inspired by her studies in documentary and film courses here at Skidmore, and after working closely with a local media production company in her hometown of Newtown, Connecticut, last summer, she is excited to be creating her own documentary film through the Storytellers’ Institute this summer.
+She has felt inspired by her studies in documentary and film courses at Skidmore and after working closely with a local media production company in her hometown of Newtown, Connecticut, last summer, she is excited to be creating her own documentary film through the Storytellers’ Institute this summer.

 Twenty is a conflicting and uncertain age to be, a time of feeling grown-up and mature yet also young and clueless, nostalgic about saying goodbye to a stage in life yet also ready to move on.
 It encompasses the bittersweet duality of being both terrified of the future but also passionately excited for what’s to come.
 It’s an age when often the only thing you’re sure about is that you’re completely unsure how to feel.

-MARYAM DEWITT ’18 is a native Ohioan studying social work at Skidmore College.
-Maryam began storytelling in the eighth grade through her small collection of romance stories and an anniversary video that she produced for her aunt.
-After realizing how allured her friends where with her short stories and how much her aunt enjoyed her personalized video, Maryam became addicted to storytelling.
+Maryam Dewitt ’18 is a native Ohioan studying social work at Skidmore.
+Dewitt began storytelling in the eighth grade through her small collection of romance stories and an anniversary video that she produced for her aunt.
+After realizing how allured her friends where with her short stories and how much her aunt enjoyed her personalized video, Dewitt became addicted to storytelling.
 It was not until her freshman year of undergraduate school that people started to take notice of her creative and unique approach of storytelling.
-During her freshman year she accomplished co-directing a fashion show, where the stories of those of African and Caribbean decent where told through clothing and sound.
+During her freshman year she accomplished co-directing a fashion show, where the stories of those of African and Caribbean descent where told through clothing and sound.
 Also, her freshman year was the first time she picked up a camera and learned the significant difference between B-roll and direct interview.

 She would like all of her supporters to understand that everything that she produces does not end, it only takes a pause. and she wishes to capture the stories of those around her as best as she can.

-Maryam lost her mother to a heart attack five years ago in November 2011.
-Her family still mourns the loss of her mother, her contagious smile, and the way her affectionate voice could dance along the walls and fill every room.
+Dewitt lost her mother to a heart attack five years ago in November 2011.
+Her family still mourns the loss of her mother, her contagious smile and the way her affectionate voice could dance along the walls and fill every room.
 Her documentary film tells the story of who her mother was through the voices of family members and archival home videos.

 The lines between fact and fiction become blurred as more time passes and these memories of her mother begin to fade.
 The goal of this documentary film is to restore and preserve the memories of her mother and to create something that the family can watch to honor the impact she had on all of their lives.

-ELEANOR GREEN ’18 is a rising junior majoring in studio art and minoring in media and film studies.
+Eleanor Green ’18 is a rising junior majoring in studio art and minoring in media and film studies.
 She discovered a love of documentary film when she realized it combined her interest in psychology with her love of photography.
 In 2013 she bought her first Nikon DSLR on a whim and became her high school’s yearbook photographer.
 She later found the darkroom and tried every form of analog still photography from disposable 35mm to medium format.
-Eleanor plans to shoot on 16mm for the first time as part of her project for the Institute.
+Green plans to shoot on 16mm for the first time as part of her project for the Institute.

 Max tells the story of a young doctor in the 1920s consumed by compulsive gambling and a crippling depression that ultimately claimed his life in a murder-suicide that made New York Times headlines.
-Maxwell B. Allen was Eleanor’s paternal great-great uncle who continues to be part of her family conversation today.
-He is rumored to have several illegitimate children, one of whom traced her heritage back to Eleanor’s family and revealed herself as their kin this past year.
+Maxwell B. Allen was Green’s paternal great-great uncle, who continues to be part of her family conversation today.
+He is rumored to have several illegitimate children, one of whom traced her heritage back to Green’s family and revealed herself as their kin this past year.
 This film will examine mental illness and gambling through Max’s story, mixing archival material with both 16mm and digital footage.

-Dan is currently developing a 20-minute audio documentary that will put into practice the type of history he advocates in the paper.
-The audio piece will explore the controversial nature of black leadership in Birmingham during the Children’s Crusade from the conflicting perspectives of Dr. Martin Luther King, Jr., local civil rights leader Fred Shuttlesworth, and local businessman A.G.
+Plumer is currently developing a 20-minute audio documentary that will put into practice the type of history he advocates in the paper.
+The audio piece will explore the controversial nature of black leadership in Birmingham during the Children’s Crusade from the conflicting perspectives of Dr. Martin Luther King, Jr., local civil rights leader Fred Shuttlesworth and local businessman A.G.
 Gaston.
-Dan is excited to work with Storytellers’ Institute Fellows and faculty this summer to complete and polish this audio doc that will include the voices of civil rights historians, Children’s Crusade participants, archival audio, and period music.
+Plumer is excited to work with Storytellers’ Institute fellows and faculty this summer to complete and polish this audio doc that will include the voices of civil rights historians, Children’s Crusade participants, archival audio and period music.